Sufilevy/advent-of-code-2021-rs/README.md

-Advent Of Code Challange 2021
+Advent Of Code Challange 2021 in Rust.